 While the “feel like you want to riggety wreck these mofos” ethos is here and strong in Far Cry: New Dawn, its story still suffers from the same old jarring moments.
 The Highwaymen’s first siege on your HQ, Prosperity, is woefully underwhelming following its tense buildup.
 Some characters remain needlessly quirky in a world that really isn’t asking for them to be.
 Despite these moments of drab, Far Cry 5 fans will have older but familiar faces to return to.
 Nick Rye and his family return, alongside Grace Armstrong and Pastor Jerome bellowing holy sermons at his foes while gunning them down never gets old.
 There are plenty of new and interesting characters to accompany you on your journey of retribution, leading us nicely into gameplay.

-That patting down animation that has been around since Far Cry 3.
-It’s is no longer around and it is just as well as the player will be doing a heck of a lot of looting.
+That patting down animation that has been around since Far Cry 3?
+It’s is no longer around and it’s just as well as the player will be doing a heck of a lot of looting.
 That looting produces a not so wide suite of crafting materials which not only allow you to improve Prosperity as a homebase that offers gameplay benefits, but also – your weapons.
 If the patting-down-dead-body-looting animation remained, that gear grind would be an enormous chore.
 So really, this was a smart move.

 This new world of half-assed RPG mechanics can lead to bears that take dozens of flying circular saws to the face before dying.
-It could be all too easy to say Far Cry’s typical playground of destruction is under an RPG stranglehold as a result of this.
+It could be all too easy to say Far Cry’s typical playground of destruction is now under an RPG stranglehold.
 It isn’t.
 Any gamer worth his salt loves a loot grind and making new things as a result of their efforts.
 As basic as that loot grind was in the case of New Dawn, I was well and truly hooked, hungry to transform Prosperity from a giant shack into a palace.
 Circular saw eating bears and all.

 One wasted opportunity however, was the lack of imagination applied to weaponry.
-The brutal circular saw launcher seen in the trailers is the only whacky weapon available to craft, with everything else being a slap dash skinned version of Far Cry 5’s existing weaponry.
+The brutal circular saw launcher seen in the trailers is the only whacky weapon available to craft, with everything else being a slap dash reskinned version of Far Cry 5’s existing weaponry.
 This has relegated the so called “weapon crafting system” to a mere shop where the currency is your loot.
-This is a wasted opportunity on Ubisoft’s part and could even be construed as lazy.
-BUT there’s no denying that Far Cry 5’s weaponry wasn’t broke and it frankly didn’t need fixing.
+What a wasted opportunity on Ubisoft’s part.
+This could even be construed as lazy.
+BUT there’s no denying that Far Cry 5’s weaponry wasn’t broke before and it frankly didn’t need fixing now.
 Everything feels as mechanically tight as ever.
 It’s just a shame a little creativity wasn’t poured into imaginative weaponry as seen in the likes of Dead Rising.

-Exploring the new wasteland version of Hope County is an utter delight as well and even more so depending on how thoroughly you explored Far Cry 5’s world.
-Exploring the remains of the Peggies’ bunker, graffitis of sins dotted about the walls exactly where they used to be brings a flood of memories back and, by proxy, gives this world more believability through the strength of historical context alone.
+Exploring the new wasteland version of Hope County is an utter delight as well.
+Even more so depending on how thoroughly you explored Far Cry 5’s world.
+Exploring the remains of the Peggies’ bunker, graffitis of sins dotted about the walls exactly where they used to be brings a flood of memories back and, by proxy, gives this world more believability through the strength of its past events alone.
 Old safe havens are now Highwaymen outposts and depending on which specialist you bring with you, dialogue will spring up about “what this place used to be”.

 Speaking of outposts, New Dawn is still a checklist of things to do and places to liberate.
 Although, Ubisoft seems to be aware of that “doomed to come to a sudden end” problem Far Cry 5 suffered from.
 In New Dawn, we can opt to scrap a liberated outpost for instant resource gain.
 The Highwaymen will retake it, this time a lot tougher at a higher rank and the player can choose to take it back from them again, garnering more resources as a result of the added challenge.
-A very smart move on Ubisoft’s part.
+A very smart move on Ubisoft’s part, if a little uninspired.

 Graphics and Sound